fxnn/deadbox/README.md

 ### Command Line Interface

-The main program is `privage-agent`, providing at least the following arguments.
+The main program is `deadbox`, providing at least the following arguments.

-* `-agent /path/to/agent.yml` makes the pocess act as an agent, connecting to a controller and waiting for commands.
+* `-worker /path/to/worker.yml` makes the pocess act as an worker, connecting to a drop and waiting for commands.
-* `-commander /path/to/commander.yml` makes the process act as a controller, opening a port providing a REST interface for both users and agents.
+* `-drop /path/to/drop.yml` makes the process act as a drop, opening a port providing a REST interface for both users and workers.
-* `-auth /path/to/auth.yml` configures authentication for both agent and controller.
+* `-auth /path/to/auth.yml` configures authentication for both workers and drops.

-### `agent.yml`
+### `worker.yml`

-The file `agent.yml` contains the configuration for an agent.
+The file `worker.yml` contains the configuration for an worker.
 It must configure at least the following aspects.

-* A textual identifier of the agent instance.
-Should be unique amongst all agents on the same controller.
+* A textual identifier of the worker instance.
+Should be unique amongst all workers on the same drop.
-* URL of one (or even multiple) controllers.
+* URL of one (or even multiple) drops.
-* A reference to a private (and possibly public) key file, used to decrypt received messages and to identify the agent's instance against a commander.
+* A reference to a private (and possibly public) key file, used to decrypt received messages and to identify the worker's instance against a drop.
 * Enabled receivers, with the appropriate configuration for each.
  * A file system receiver must be configured with the file system location, include/exclude patterns and allowed/disallowed operations.
  * An executing receiver must be configured with the command to execute when invoked.
  * Per receiver, it must be possible to enable/disable it for individual authenticated users.

-### `commander.yml`
+### `drop.yml`

-The file `commander.yml` contains the configuration for a commander.
+The file `drop.yml` contains the configuration for a drop.
 It must configure at least the following aspects.

 * Hostname and port to bind on.
-* A whitelist of allowed agents, identified by a fingerprint of their key.
+* A whitelist of allowed workers, identified by a fingerprint of their key.

 ### `auth.yml`

-The file `auth.yml` configures the authentication method to be used by both agents and commanders.
+The file `auth.yml` configures the authentication method to be used by both workers and drops.
 It must contain at least the following information.

 * Authentication method to be used, e.g. htpasswd file or OAuth 2.0 server.
 * Parameters for the authentication method, e.g. location of the passwd file or URL and access data to the OAuth 2.0 server.
- * Note, that commander and agent might need different parameters.
+ * Note, that drop and worker might need different parameters.
-   While the commander must be able to establish user authentication, the agent must simply be able to consume a request.
+   While the drop must be able to establish user authentication, the worker must simply be able to consume a request.

 ### REST interface

-The commander offers a REST interface to be consumed by users and agents.
+The drop offers a REST interface to be consumed by users and workers.
 It will provide at least the following endpoints.

-* `GET /queue/{agentId}` lets an agent retrieve all pending requests targeted to him.
+* `GET /queue/{workerId}` lets an worker retrieve all pending requests targeted to him.
-* `PUT /queue/{agentId}/{requestId}` allows users to file a new request targeted to an agent.
+* `PUT /queue/{workerId}/{requestId}` allows users to file a new request targeted to an worker.
+  This endpoint is idempotent.
-* `PUT /agent/{agentId}` lets an agent register with the commander or update his information.
+* `PUT /worker/{workerId}` lets an worker register with the drop or update his information.
+  This endpoint is idempotent.
-* `GET /agent/` allows users to retrieve all agents available to him.
+* `GET /worker/` allows users to retrieve all workers available to him.